 Well, the good news is that you can absolutely use your Three (www.three.co.uk) phone abroad, almost anywhere in the world.
-Exactly how much it'll cost you - if it even costs anything extra at all - depends on your destination.
+Exactly how much it'll cost you - if it even costs anything extra at all - depends on your destination and what kind of plan you have.
 So, before going any further, pop over to the Roaming Abroad page on Three's website, enter your destination into their search bar, and see what charges you can expect.

 If you're going to a Three Feel At Home country…

 Three offers a special 'Feel At Home' plan for travellers to a bunch of destinations, including the whole of the EU.

 Those are: Aaland Islands, Australia, Austria, Belgium, Brazil, Bulgaria, Channel Islands, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadelope, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Isle of Man, Israel, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Malta, Martinique, Netherlands, New Zealand, Norway, Poland, Portugal, Reunion, Romania, Saint Barthelemy, Saint Martin, San Marino, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, and the United States (most associated islands - like the Balearic Islands and Sicily - are covered too).